Which Type of collagen is best for Muscle Gain?

 While the above benefits have support, collagen has also been found to improve workouts and help with weight loss and muscle gain.
 If you choose collagen as a complete protein, you miss out on the benefits of post-workout protein, as research has shown that supplementing with collagen is much more beneficial than not supplementing at all.

 Almost all existing research into the benefits of collagen focuses on food sources and foods that contain collagen as a functional additive.
 To better understand whether collagen can build muscle or not, researchers would ideally compare collagen with other protein supplements.
+One of our favourite collagen is from Vital Proteins Collagen Powder UK, which is a US brand that have recently been launched in the UK.

 Collagen for Muscle Recovery